KeerthiAnalyst/Datawarehouse_Project/Docs/Data_Catelog.md

 | **cst_create_date**    | DATE         | The date when the customer record was created in the source system.              |
 | **dwh_create_date**    | DATETIME2    | The date and time when the record was created in the data warehouse.             |

-2. gold.dim_products
+2.gold.dim_products

 Purpose:
   Provides information about the products and their attributes.

 Columns:
 | Column Name              | Data Type    | Description                                                                                                    |